286897655/trace-out/README.md

 ```
 --

-`$f` - print function or member-function call and return labels.
+`$f` - print function or member-function 'call' and 'return' labels.
 Should be used inside a function or member-function.
-Automatically adds and removes indentation to the output.
+Automatically shifts indentation of the output.
 The name is an abbreviation of 'function'.

 Example: